sotnir/git-course/_episodes/01-local.md

 ~~~
 $ mkdir common
-$ vim common/references.txt					# Add a reference
+$ nano common/references.txt					# Add a reference
 ~~~
 {: .language-bash}

 We will also add a citation in our introduction section (in journal.md).

 ~~~
-$ vim journal.md 						# Use reference in introduction
+$ nano journal.md 						# Use reference in introduction
 ~~~
 {: .language-bash}